 Apart from that, an extensive Stanford University study shows a 50% decrease in attrition among employees that work from home.
 This comes as no big surprise, given that mutual trust and respect are some of the key components of every successful team.
 It is only human nature to repay trust with loyalty.

-Within our REMOTE AGENCY, we have a retention rate of currently 100%, which fundamentally benefits our clients in the long-term.
+Within our REMOTE AGENCY, we have a retention rate of close to 100%, which fundamentally benefits our clients in the long-term.

 Another trend that we have been observing is that some of today’s biggest talents are already demanding remote work as a condition of employment.
 What is currently still an incentive or perk for many will very soon become a prerequisite.

 Any design, branding or marketing agency that does not provide such an option will no longer be able to attract and hire the best candidates in the near future.
-It might even lose its most talented employees to competitors.
+It might even lose its most talented employees to the competition.

-And by decoupling the actual work from any particular physical location, the potential impact of regional instabilities and conflicts, natural disasters and even global pandemics on a project is dramatically lessened when working with a fully distributed team.
+And by decoupling the actual work from any particular physical location, the potential impact of regional instabilities and conflicts, natural disasters and even global pandemics on any given project is dramatically lessened when working with a fully distributed team.